Why India's train network is so deadly

 Lifeline of a nation?

-Often called "the lifeline of a nation," India's extensive rail network runs 12,000 trains a day and the full length track could circle the globe over one and a half times.
+Often called "the lifeline of a nation," India's extensive rail network runs 12,000 trains a day and the full-length track could circle the globe over one and a half times.

-It carries over 23 million passengers daily, the equivalent to moving the entire population of Australia, and connects 8,000 stations across the sub-continent.
+It carries more than 23 million passengers daily, the equivalent to moving the entire population of Australia, and connects 8,000 stations across the subcontinent.

 It's also one of the oldest train networks -- built roughly 163 years ago by the colonial British government -- and is chronically underfunded.
 The system is often criticized for being inefficient, overburdened and unsafe.

-"The system is over stretched, overstressed and has a direct impact on the safety of the operations in running trains," says Dr. Debolina Kundu, Associate Professor at the National Institute of Urban Affairs.
+"The system is over stretched, overstressed and has a direct impact on the safety of the operations in running trains," says Debolina Kundu, associate professor at the National Institute of Urban Affairs.

-She says that, in order to earn revenue, new trains are continuously being introduced, but proper care is not being taken to replace the "over-aged" rolling stock.
-And the problem isn't just with the trains themselves, but how the tracks themselves are being maintained.
+She says that, to earn revenue, new trains are continuously being introduced, but proper care is not being taken to replace the "over-aged" rolling stock.
+And the problem isn't just with the trains themselves, but how the tracks are being maintained.

 "Most of the bridges and culverts [tunnels] have outlived their lives and become weak."